bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 In the next section  — Modules — you can upload and manage your own module(s).

-The platform suppports 4 types of modules:
+The platform supports 4 types of modules:

 1. Regular-streaming (base type)
 2. Batch-streaming